mgesteban/analyzing_car_prices/README.md

 ## About This Project

 This project represents my capstone work for the Professional Certificate in Machine Learning and Artificial Intelligence at UC Berkeley College of Engineering in California.
 I analyzed 10,000 of the 426,880 used car records to identify key price drivers and provide data-driven recommendations for inventory acquisition and pricing strategies.
-Using machine learning models, I achieved ~$8,500 RMSE in price prediction while explaining 66% of price variance.
+Using machine learning models, I achieved ~$8,500 RMSE for Ridge Regression.
+However, after running the full dataset, RMSE for Lasso is only $7, 426.

+Since I have studied Linear, Ridge, and Lasso Regression, I decided to focus on these three models to strengthen my skills and gain a deeper intuition about how they perform in practice.
+To build confidence, I first ran experiments on a 10,000-row sample before scaling up to the full dataset of 426,880 records.
+One of my biggest challenges was managing the missing values (missingness).
+This required me to revisit concepts like one-hot encoding and carefully apply them so that categorical variables could be transformed into numerical features the models could use.

+After cleaning and preparing the dataset, I compared the three models using cross-validation.
+The results showed very similar errors, but Lasso Regression slightly outperformed the others on this run:

+=== CROSS-VALIDATION COMPARISON (lower RMSE is better) === Model              CV_RMSE        Best_Params
+0   Lasso Regression   7,533.49   {'regressor__alpha': 0.1}
+1   Linear Regression  7,533.58   {}
+2   Ridge Regression   7,533.70   {'regressor__alpha': 1}

+=== BEST MODEL: Lasso Regression ===

 ### Key Findings